 '''

-$ conan install .. -o Poco:shared=True -o OpenSSL:shared=True
+$ conan install .. -o poco:shared=True -o openssl:shared=True

 or even with wildcards, to apply to many packages

 $ conan install .. -o :shared=True

 '''

 Conan will install the binaries of the shared library packages, and the example will link with them.
 You can again inspect the different binaries installed.
-For example, conan search zlib/1.2.8@conan/stable.
+For example, conan search zlib/1.2.110.